Yogurt feta sauce is the perfect dipping sauce for any fish, meat, or poultry. This dish will enhance any finger food.

 This process will allow all the natural oil of the garlic to come out.

 Prior to adding all the fresh herbs to the food processor, finely chop them.
-This will enhance the flavor and will help not to have too many chunks of parsley left behind.
-I have an old food processor and all my herbs have to be cut prior to it so they will be more refined in any dish that I prepare them with.
+This will enhance the flavor and help avoid too many chunks of parsley left behind.
+I have an old food processor and all my herbs have to be cut before it so they will be more refined in any dish that I prepare them with.

 Once the above is all done, add all the ingredients to your food processor and give a few pulses.